nagasudhirpulla/taming_python/blog/skills/pyinstaller_for_distribution.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision

 <hr/>
-In this post, we will learn how to distribute our python program as an `exe` file
+In this post, we will learn how to distribute our python program as `.exe` file

 Sometimes the computer in which the python code has to run
 * may not have python installed in it